 Tag Cricket Records

-26 July 1956, Old Trafford, Manchester :- Coin roll rested to England's favour and captain Peter May elected to bat.
-Then, no one knew what was to come..
+26 July 1956, Old Trafford, Manchester :- Coin toss rested to England's favor and captain Peter May elected to bat.
+Then, no one knew what was about to come..

 England looked good for over 600 first innings score but Ian Johnson's late 4 wickets folded them up for 459.
 Australians took a deep breath. it was time for them to bat well.